Nibby chatbot launched to assist NIB Health Fund customers

 Mills said NIB was the first Australian health insurer to introduce artificial intelligence technology for this purpose.

-Nibby leverages Amazon Web Services’, and utilises a completely severless architectural approach, Mills told CIO Australia.
+Nibby leverages Amazon Web Services’, and utilises a completely serverless architectural approach, Mills told CIO Australia.

 Amazon Lex provides the core chatbot functionality which is supplemented by AWS Lambda for integration and fulfilment, AWS Cognito for authentication and AWS S3 for static hosting.